 Also called “hard bid”, this is the oldest contract approach in the book and, therefore, comes with some old school opportunities and pitfalls.
-In this method, the owner hires an architect who prepares the plans and specifications.
-The project is bid among several general contractors, exactly as designed, and a contract is awarded to the lowest bidder.
+In this method, the owner hires an architect who prepares the plans and specifications without contractor input.
+The project is bid competitively among several general contractors, exactly as designed, and a contract is awarded to the lowest bidder.
 If there are errors or omissions, they end up added cost to the overall project.
 If the project is over budget, the entire process is repeated with a reduced scope, but with no guarantee that the rebid will be in budget.
 While simple to administer, lump-sum general contracting ensures neither lowest price nor best value.
 This is often chosen with the owner has a strong architectural relationship and doesn’t have a preferred contractor.

-Utilizing the team approach, construction management introduces a construction professional—the construction manager—who is engaged early in the project to represent the best interests of the owner throughout the building process.
+Utilizing the team approach, construction management introduces a construction professional—the construction manager (CM)—who is engaged early in the project to represent the best interests of the owner throughout the building process.
 The CM operates as an extension of the owner’s staff and works alongside the design and other consultants to ensure the developing plans are reviewed for cost, content and constructability.

-The essence of design build is that one firm assumes responsibility to the owner for both design and construction of the project.
+Fundamentally, in design build, one firm assumes responsibility to the owner for both design and construction of the project.
 Through the initial agreement, the firm resumes responsibility for feasibility, initial cost and design through Design Documents before ultimately guaranteeing cost, schedule and completing the relative design and construction through the second agreement.
-Incorporating the two functions into one contract produces efficiencies which tend to reduce costs, shorten schedules, and improve overall project value.
+Incorporating the two functions into one contract produces efficiencies which tends to reduce costs, shorten schedules, and improve overall project value.
 And with only one contract, the owner has a single source of responsibility.
 Design build is the “one-stop-shop” of the project delivery methods.
 This is a great fit for owners that have a strong relationship or value alignment with a developer/ builder or contractor.